mbrenn3/3D-printed-oxygen-devices/lab-notebook.md

 0% O2 gas flowing during calibration to account for temperature changes due to flow and to eliminate O2 difusion from the device to off set calibration point. vacuum Rotameter: 8 flow rotameter: 27

+took nearly 2 hrs for the intensity to stop increasing, calibration images taken and saved in sscal

+Calibration for 21% oxygen is preformed after the plate and device are rinsed with DI water and dryed.
+Fresh DI water is pipetted into the wells, and air from a compressed air tank is flowed throught the device with vacuum.
+The vacuum and flow rotameter are set to the same rates. intensity steadys around 20 min